Mockup of AMD's Zen 4 Raphael CPU Appears With Potential Specs

 Zen 4 will likely continue to leverage a chiplet design.
 It wouldn't surprise us one bit if AMD added another core complex die (CCD) to Zen 4 to offer more cores.
 Zen 3 maxes out at two CCD with eight cores each, which is how the Ryzen 9 5950X got up to 16 cores.
 An additional CCD would push the core count up to 24, but that is pure speculation for now.
 However, it would certainly explain the increased TDP (thermal design power) ratings with Zen 4 chips.

 If ExecutableFix's information is accurate, the Zen 4 processors could debut with a 120W TDP.
 There's mention of a special edition 170W SKU, although the leaker didn't provide any details.
+The extra pins should help improve power delivery as well as increase I/O connectivity.

 As for memory support, Zen 4 will no doubt support DDR5 memory.
 It seems logical since Intel is already embracing DDR5 with its upcoming 12th Generation Alder Lake processors, and AMD probably doesn't want to be left in the dust.
 However, Zen 4 doesn't seem to carry over support for DDR4, unlike Alder Lake.